-DIAMOND DARTER
+DIAMOND DARTER AND CANDY DARTER

-- 1. The diamond darter is a small fish found in the perch family and is protected under the Federal Endangered Species Act. - 2.
+- The diamond darter and candy darter are small fish found in the perch family and are protected under the Federal Endangered Species Act. - 2.
 For more information, go to USFWS site at fws.gov/species/search